arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/02.x8-fundamentals/portenta-x8-fundamentals.md

 ---
 title: '02.
-Portenta X8 Fundamentals & Manager'
+Portenta X8 Fundamentals'

 difficulty: beginner
 tags: [Linux, containers, factories, foundries]
 description: 'Learn about the fundamentals of the Portenta X8 and how to use the Portenta X8 Manager.'